torquebox/torquebox.org/news/2011-07-05-building-torquebox.md

 since we consider AS7 our upstream, we were able to submit patches to their repository, and see the changes much quicker than if we'd waited for their next official drop.

-This strategy represetned a slight challenge, because working with Maven **SNAPSHOT** dependencies is a recipe for insanity and non-repeatable builds.
+This strategy represented a slight challenge, because working with Maven **SNAPSHOT** dependencies is a recipe for insanity and non-repeatable builds.
 What we wanted was "real" releases of AS7 to work against, but on our schedule.